microsoft/industry/fsi/solutions/bankingCustomerEngagement/readme.md

 ## Features of banking customer engagement solution

-The following sections will walk through the various features of the banking customer engagement solution.
+The following sections will walkthrough the various features of the banking customer engagement solution.

 ### Contact snapshot